The Historic Sunset Highway

 As you follow the road, it winds uphill along a series of switchbacks.
 When you reach the top, you'll catch a glimpse of the freeway in the distance—one of only two points along the route where you'll have a view of the surrounding area.

 The road continues over the hill and soon opens into a small clearing, which provides a spot to park or turn around.
-Beyond this point, the road is no longer passable by car, as it fades into the dense forest.
+Beyond this point, the road is no longer passable by car, as it fades into the brush and brambles.
 The brush becomes so thick and tall that you can only see the narrow trail ahead.

 Exploring the Ghost Highway

 As you walk along, you'll come across the occasional side mirror—left behind by vehicles that tried to push through the overgrowth.
 After about a half-mile, the road opens up for another half-mile stretch, which is now used as a rough access road, though it appears infrequently traveled.
-At this point, a four-wheel-drive vehicle would be necessary to navigate the terrain.
+To reach this point, a four-wheel-drive vehicle would be necessary to navigate the terrain up to the old highway.

 This part of the road, still winding through the forest, feels untouched by time.
 The roadbed remains around 20 feet wide, with little debris scattered across it, almost as if the forest has forgotten about this part of the highway.